Todtmoos is a municipality in Baden-Württemberg, located in the Black Forest and part of the Waldshut district.

 - Associated federal state: Baden-Württemberg

-- Associated administrative district: Freiburg
+- Associated administrative region: Freiburg

 - Associated district: Waldshut